hirespace/HackKings/README.md

 `ih34ukdsn42.jpg` - This is the File Name (This can be found in the Usages data structure `UsageImages > Name`)

 # Support/Contact
-@Will

-Will and Tom will be walking around Hack Kings in green Hire Space t-shirts, come find us anytime, we'll always be availble for technical support, working at Hire Space and general chit chat.
+Will and Tom will be walking around Hack Kings in Hire Space t-shirts, come find us anytime, we'll always be availble for technical support, working at Hire Space and general chit chat.

 Or you can find us in our public tlk.io channel: https://tlk.io/hirespace